 Now that you have all of the speakers out, you'll need to remove the stock speakers from the spacers.
 This procedure is similar for the front and rear speakers.
 Pictures of the front speakers are shown.
 First, use a small saw to cut the plastic spokes connecting the magnet to the spacer.
 Cut them as close to the spacer as possible, as shown here:

 Next, cut the outer rim of the speaker surround as close to the spacer as possible.
 Then use an Exacto knife to help remove the outer foam gasket from the spacer.
 Once the foam gasket is separated from the spacer, it's pretty easy to pull off.
 Try to make sure it comes off in one piece.

 The two wires leading to the speaker should be the only thing left holding the speaker and spacer together.
 Desolder these and this is what you get:

 Now you need to modify the spacer to accept the new speaker.
 This is done differently for the front and rear speakers.
 Here's what I did for the front:

 Place the new speaker into the spacer.
 Mark and drill holes for mounting it.
 My new speakers came with pushnut retaining clips, shown below, which probably come standard with most new speakers.
 I cut slots for these directly beneath each of the holes I just drilled in the spacer.
 Once the slot is drilled, slide the pushnut retaining clip onto the spacer.
 Next, place the speaker onto the spacer and secure it with some screws.

 Place the foam gasket (removed earlier) around the new speaker, and this is what you get:

-Now just solder the connector to the new speaker and you're all set.
+Just solder wires from the speaker connector to the speaker and you're finished with the front speakers.